-The project to redevelopment Surrey Police’s HQ in Guildford is entering the crucial planning stage.
+The project to redevelopment Surrey Police’s HQ in Guildford has been given planning permission.

 The Mount Browne site has been the home of Surrey Police for over 70 years and has a proud history as part of the local community.